skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 platforms.
 This makes for a better comparison.

 To get an optimized GIF on unix-like systems, run it like so.
-(Microsoft's [UCRT currently has serious bugs][bug] with binary pipes, so it was run differently in that case.)
+(Microsoft's [UCRT currently has serious bugs][bug] with pipes, so it was run differently in that case.)

     ./a.out | convert -delay 10 ppm:- gif:- | gifsicle -O3 > sort.gif